hrt127/defi-research-space/README.md

 Want to add research, or maybe a new banana fact?
 Fork away.
 We’re chill.
 Just:
-- Keep it weird but smart
+- Keep it real you weird can't read vibes
 - Be provocative and respectful
-- Engage others in th0ts™
+- Engage others in th0ts™ - ASKING QUESTIONS IS COOL fuck anyone that says otherwise
 - If it makes someone say “wtf that’s actually interesting,” it belongs here

 ---